 Culture.
 What does it mean?
 Why do some companies ‘have it’ and others don’t?
+What does this mean for Digital Transformation?

 Should we be worried that millennials flit between jobs, never settle down and are always looking for something better?
 I watched a fantastic video the other day (yes, you’ve probably seen it already) of Simon Sinek: Millennials in the workplace.
 I’m considered a millennial so could relate to it, probably more than I should admit!
 He points out that we all suffer from a constant information overload and he argues that the younger generation is subsequently at risk of developing an inability to truly connect with other people.
 Nowadays when young people have a problem, instead of seeking advice and wisdom from family and friends, they are turning to their phones.